 Get them to sit on a foam bum-pad to insulate them from the floor, and avoid heat-loss through that route as well.

 Whilst working on the cold swimmer – don’t forget about the rest of the group (and yourself), as they are all standing around starting to get cold themselves.
 Next up – the group shelter.
-This is big enough for 10+ people to get inside.
+This is big enough for 4-10 people to get inside.
 Basically, it’s a waterproof fabric dome – a tent with no frame.
 The frame is made by the people inside.
 Everybody stands in a circle, and pulls it down under their bum – they then sit down.
 Suddenly, the world has a orange glow and the trapped heat and hot air from all the people means that it gets very warm very quickly.
 Sheltered from the wind & rain – sort everything out inside the shelter & get the cold person warm enough to get on their feet and get moving.
-That movement will also help to warm them up – as long as they can stay dry.
+As mentioned above, the movement of walking back to safety will also help to warm them up – as long as they can stay dry.
 If they are still wet by this point, then hypothermia is starting to become a serious risk.